bcgov/CONN-CCBC-portal/docs/CCBC-Disaster-Recovery-&-Cloning.md

 kubectl create configmap hippo-init-sql --from-file=init.sql=/path/to/init.sql --dry-run=client -o yaml | kubectl apply -f -

-If you edit your ConfigMap and your changes aren’t showing up, you may be waiting for PGO to reconcile your cluster.
+If you edit your ConfigMap and your changes aren"t showing up, you may be waiting for PGO to reconcile your cluster.
 After some time, PGO will automatically reconcile the cluster or you can trigger reconciliation by applying any change to your cluster (e.g. with kubectl apply -k kustomize/postgres).

 To ensure that psql returns a failure exit code when your SQL commands fails.